cloudfoundry/community/toc/working-groups/app-runtime-interfaces.md

 - Provide the community with pipelines and test suites to validate functionality, compatibility and performance of the CF API.
 - Provide the community with technical API documentation, end user documentation and operator documentation.
 - Collaborate with the other Working Groups and evolve the cf-push experience.
+- Where it is appropriate, integrate higher-level API extensions into CF API directly.

 ## Non-Goals